Helping Children Deal with Divorce

 - Should we talk about the divorce with or around the children?

-- How can the divorce process help?
+- Can the divorce process help?

 You are a parent thinking about ending your marriage or domestic partnership